HoseaCodes/Python-Tech_Bot/README.md

 ### Summary

 This setup includes:
-- A Lambda function (`TechJobBot`) with an associated IAM execution role.
+- A Lambda function (`PartTimePulse`) with an associated IAM execution role.
 - A Lambda Layer to manage Python dependencies.
 - Outputs that include ARNs for both the Lambda function and Lambda Layer.